About

 Period EmployedJob TitleEmployerGeneral Responsibilities

-September, 2022 to presentATIP AnalystPrivy Council OfficePrepare, organize, sort, label, upload, send and redact internal documents that are bound to be released to the public.
+September to December, 2022; May to August, 2023; January, 2024 to presentATIP AnalystPrivy Council OfficePrepare, organize, sort, label, upload, send and redact internal documents that are bound to be released to the public.
+Provide advice on what information to withhold and release.
+Create policy documents for dealing with unique requests for information.

 January, 2022 to April, 2022Policy AnalystPublic Health Agency of CanadaDraft and edit documents that help the agency’s governance committees to restructure themselves and clarify their processes.

-September, 2019 to August, 2020JournalistThe FulcrumScheduled and conducted interviews and wrote articles that present those interviews.
+September, 2019 to August, 2020JournalistThe FulcrumSchedule and conduct interviews and write articles that present those interviews.

-April, 2018 to August, 2018 and April, 2019 to August, 2019Customer Service RepresentativeTerra GreenhousesTransported items to customers’ cars, delivered items to customers’ houses and organized and maintained the store.
+April to August, 2018; and April to August, 2019Customer Service RepresentativeTerra GreenhousesTransport items to customers’ cars, deliver items to customers’ houses and organize and maintain the store.

 The contents of this website are not endorsed or sponsored by the Government of Canada and do not necessarily reflect its views.